 Drive back to El Calafate to catch our flight to Buenos Aires.
 Enjoy some free time to see the sights of Buenos Aires before transferring to the airport for your flight home.

 Loi Suites (Day 13: B,L,D; Day 14: B)

 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Price is per person, double occupancy.
-For a single room, add $1,700 in 2013 and $1,800 in 2014.
+For a single room, add $1,800.
 Airfare is not included.
 Economy air from Miami to Punta Arenas, Chile, and return from Buenos Aires, Argentina, is estimated from $980.
 Internal group air from El Calafate to Buenos Aires is estimated at $400 (subject to change).

 See special terms and conditions for this adventure.

 We will be hiking 3 to 10 hours per day (4 to 14 miles) on moderate to steep grades and at elevations ranging from 200 feet to a maximum of 3,000 feet.
 Most days have options for more, or less, hiking.
 We will stay 5 nights in cozy mountain cabins, and 8 nights in lodges and hotels that combine comfort, ideal locations, and local charm.

 Click here for a description of all activity levels.

 Call to speak with an Adventure specialist about this trip.